IvonneBenitesRodriguez/RubyCapstoneFinalProject/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [RubyCapstoneFinalProject] <a name="about-project"></a>
 *RubyCapstoneFinalProject* is a project based on Ruby programming language, this project is about a **Catalog to show things in a console app** where users can manage collections of own items, including books, music albums, movies, and games.
-Users can track several details about the mentioned items and enjoy of this app functionalities like adding new items, listing items and more.<br/>
+Users can track several details about the mentioned items and enjoy of this app functionalities like adding new items, listing items and more.
+This project implements **OOP Principles**.<br/>

 ## 🛠 Built With <a name="built-with"></a>